2. Therapeutic approaches against Alzheimer’s disease

 LCC

-Three main strategies are under focus.
-The first one is centered on the design of chelating compounds able to remove Cu from the amyloid-β.
-Various strategies are investigated: chelation of Cu(I) or/and Cu(II), impact of Zn(II) in Cu extraction from amyloid-β by chelators, importance of kinetics in Cu detoxification process, traceable chelation, use of metallated pro-drug as less-toxic surrogate of the chelators, chelation with additional abilities: artificial secretase, modulators of the assembly…
+The first axis is centered on the design of chelating compounds able to remove Cu from the amyloid-β (Aβ) peptide.
+Various strategies are investigated: chelation of Cu(I) or/and Cu(II) and associated effects on ROS production & Cu(II)-modulated Aβ self-assembly impact of Zn(II) in Cu extraction from Aβ by chelators, importance of kinetics in Cu removal process, use of metallated pro-drug as less-toxic surrogate of the chelators, etc. The more recent research line consists in selectively targeting Cu(I) with traceable ligands to monitor the fate of the formed complex in biological media.

 LCC